AndrewChirwa/GettingAndCleaningDataCourseProject/README.md

 source('run_analysis.R')
 ```

-The final result will be a file called `tidy.csv` .
+The final result will be a file called `tidy.txt` .

 ## final tidy dataset